lanmaster53/lanmaster53-src/content/pages/faq.md

 ---

-**There are so many things to do in Information Security.
-I just don't think I can keep up with all of these things.
-How can anyone possibly succeed?**
+**There are so many things to do in Information Security and I just don't think I can keep up with all of them.
+What is the expectation and how can I be successful?**

 Your assessment of the Information Security field is correct.
 There are so many things one can do within the industry.
-As someone looking to work in the industry, you have two options: specialize, or be a jack-of-all-trades and an expert at none.
+As someone looking to work in the industry, you have two options: specialize, or be a jack of all trades, which is an expert of none.
 If you're going to do anything in this field at a technical level, you need to be an expert.
 Companies don't want someone in a technical role to be pretty good at everything, but not great at the thing they hired them for.
 They want someone great at what they were hired for!
 Since there is way too much to know to be an expert at everything, you have to specialize.
 It's okay to dabble in everything, but commit the majority of your time becoming an expert at something.
 What defines a "something"?
 Let me give you my example.
-I was pretty good at everything at one point, but an expert at nothing.
+I was pretty good at a lot of things at one point, but an expert at nothing.
 I decided I loved code more than anything else and wanted to only work with code.
 That landed me in Application Security.
 But being an expert in Application Security was even a bit too much to ask for my mediocre brain, so I specialized further in Web Application Security.
 This put me in a niche where I could become a subject matter expert, and comfortably keep up with the rapidly changing environment.

 ---

 **I'm seeking a college-level internship.
 I have an opportunity to work on an internal team right now, but want to be a consultant when I graduate.
 Should I take this internship or keep looking for one at a consulting firm?**

-Consulting is a fast-paced intense business.
+Consulting is a fast-paced, intense business.
 I'm not going to say that it's the case everywhere, but most interns for consultancies do not get used in a capacity typical of a consultant.
 The company simply cannot afford to do so.
 There's too much risk to time lines, backlogs, and quality.
 As a result, interns end up with busy work or something unrelated to front-line work, and learn very little about consulting or how consulting companies function.

-Working for an internal team gives interns the opportunity to see a lot of different parts of the industry i.e. defense, incident handling, forensics, attack, etc..
-It will also give the intern additional perspective of the challenges companies face when dealing with security issues.
-This will be invaluable when working as a consultant.
+Working for internal teams gives interns the opportunity to see a lot of different parts of the industry i.e. defense, incident handling, forensics, attack, etc. It will also give the intern additional perspective of the challenges companies face when dealing with security issues.
+This could be invaluable when working as a consultant.

-This may not be indicative of every possible situation regarding Information Security internships, but is something to keep in mind.
+I would lean towards interning on an internal team now in preparation for consulting later.
+This description may not be indicative of every possible situation regarding Information Security internships, but is something to keep in mind.

 ---